This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Prep: Preheat oven to 400 degrees F. Stir seasonings together in a small bowl.
+• Prep: Preheat oven to 400โ„‰.
+Stir seasonings together in a small bowl.

-• Make the Casserole: Cook ground beef or turkey in skillet, breaking it up as you go, until fully browned.
+• Cook the Meat: Cook ground beef or turkey in a skillet over medium heat, seasoning with a good dash of salt and pepper.
+Break it up as it cooks.
+Cook until fully cooked through.
 Drain grease and set meat aside on a plate.

-Add olive oil to pan (if the pan is still a bit greasy from the beef go light on the olive oil or omit) and heat over medium heat.
-Add bell pepper, and onion, and cook for a few minutes, stirring, until onion is transluscent and softened.
-Add the garlic and cook 2 mins more.
-Add the beef back to the pan and add half the seasonings along with the canned tomatoes (don't drain them! we want the liquid to make a saucy casserole filling here).
+• Make the Filling: Add olive oil to pan (if the pan is still a bit greasy from the beef go light on the oil or omit) and heat over medium heat.
+Add the bell pepper and onion, and cook for a few minutes, stirring, until onion is cooked and the bell pepper is beginning to be crisp tender (it'll cook more in the next bit).
+Add the garlic and cook for 1 minute, stirring to prevent burning.
+Add the cooked meat back to the pan and add the seasonings along with the un-drained canned tomatoes.
 Simmer over medium heat for 10 minutes, stirring occasionally.

-Stir in the corn and beans, and simmer 2 minutes more.
-Add the remaining seasoning and the cheese, and stir to mix everything together.
+Stir in the corn and beans, and remaining and simmer 2 minutes more.
+Add the cheese, and stir to mix everything together.
 Taste and add more seasoning if desired.

-• Bake: Spray an Ello 8x8 DuraGlass baking dish with nonstick spray and evenly spread the casserole mixture in the pan.
-Whisk up the cornbread mix, egg, and milk in a bowl and pour over the top of the casserole.
+• Bake: Spray a 9x9 glass or metal baking dish with nonstick spray and evenly spread the casserole mixture in the pan.
+Whisk up the cornbread mix according to package directions (they usually call for milk and an egg, but check your box mix!) and pour over the top of the casserole.

-Bake for 15-20 minutes, until cornbread appears done (it will be lightly golden around the edges).
+Bake for 15-20 minutes, until cornbread appears done (it will be lightly golden around the edges) and a toothpick should pull out some fluffy crumbs.

 • Serve + Store: Enjoy immediately!
 Top with extra veggies and sour cream, if desired.
 Store leftovers in the baking dish with the lid on, in the fridge for 4-5 days.